Last Updated on March 21, 2021 by Shaun Snapp

 What a disaster.
 Even if Grammarly has good intentions, it could get hacked at any time.
 And they are exposing all of their subscribers by keeping the information they do not need to keep.

 Grammarly does not address the security concern.

 This has been one example of a company that keeps data.
-It does not need to keep, and long beyond the point where it needs to have access to the data.
+It does not need to keep and long beyond the point where it needs to access the data.
 This is the new business model of so many SaaS companies.